I’m a senior software engineer, born in Genova, Italy, with a master degree in computer science, in the second half of his forties.

 - Performing backup/restore of coding/adaptations (like OBD11)

-- Check faults (it provides better details on errors than OBD11)
+- Check faults (like OBD11 though it provides better details on errors)

 - Flashing control units, e.g. updating/downgrading firmware